GoogleChrome/developer.chrome.com/site/en/meet-the-team/events/selenium-conf-2023/index.md

 ---
 title: Selenium Conference
 summary: >-
-  SeleniumConf brings together Selenium and WebDriver ecosystem developers & enthusiasts from around the world to share ideas, socialize, and work together on advancing the present and future success of the project and automated testing.
+  SeleniumConf brings together Selenium and WebDriver ecosystem developers and enthusiasts from around the world to share ideas, socialize, and work together on advancing the present and future success of the project and automated testing.